Rights Leaders Must Surrender

 How will this affect the people I lead?

-Will this help or hurt the team culture we are building?
+Will it help or hurt the team culture we are building?

 Prayer